chibisov/drf-extensions/docs/index.md

     |  resource    |  |  failed            |
     +--------------+  +--------------------+

+**Example: transient key construction**

-Here is example of implementation for all CRUD methods (except create, because it doesn't need concurrency control) wrapped with `etag` decorator:
+Here is an example implementation for all (C)RUD methods (except create, because it doesn't need concurrency control) wrapped with the default `etag` decorator.
+We use our [previous implementation](#custom-key-bit) of the `UpdatedAtKeyBit` that looks up the cache for the last timestamp the particular object was updated on the server.
+This required us to add `post_save` and `post_delete` signals to our models explicitly.
+See [below](#apietagmixin) for an example using `@api_etag` and mixins that computes the key from persistent data.

     from rest_framework.viewsets import ModelViewSet
     from rest_framework_extensions.key_constructor import bits